bclynch/pomb-old/README.md

     - Fix flickr banner algorithm.
 It sucks
 - Hosting
 - Mobile usage!
+    - All those quick links in nav pane don't work since they're on hover...
 - Would be nice to have a trip page thats a little more static, but graphical.
 Shows all junctures, posts, photos, stats in some nice way.
     - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)(also have an 'all junctures' page that displays chronological in a nice vertical timeline look)
         - Need banner img for timeline page